Home

 Hard Coulometer Sensor

-The hard coulometer sensor, also known simply as a coulometer, is a specialized sensor designed to measure and monitor the flow of electrical current in a device.
+The hard coulometer sensor, also known simply as a coulometer or a coulombmeter, is a specialized sensor designed to measure and monitor the flow of electrical current in a device.
 Unlike traditional coulometers used in battery management systems, a hard coulometer sensor is specifically tailored for rugged environments and harsh conditions.

 In the context of a smartphone, the hard coulometer sensor serves several important functions related to power management and battery monitoring: